Counseling Degrees & Licenses in Oklahoma

 Licenses and certifications issued by the OLBAB must be renewed by April 30 of odd-numbered years.

-To renew, applicants must pay a $100 fee for behavior analysts (or $50 for assistants), as well as supply proof of current BABC certification.
+To renew, applicants must pay a fee, as well as supply proof of current BABC certification.

 Marriage and Family Therapy Licenses in Oklahoma